MrJul/ForTea/README.md

 will be used automatically.
 However, there is currently no way to overwrite them, and there are no rules for T4 specific elements, such as placement of opening and closing blocks.

-Visual Basic T4 files aren't supported.
+Visual Basic T4 files aren't supported yet.
+Custom T4 directives aren't supported yet.
 If you have the T4 editor from Tangible, you must uninstall it.
 For technical reasons, ForTea will never be compatible with it.

 Licensed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)